 The first snowfall brings a sense of excitement and an opportunity for children, teens and adults to participate in outdoor winter activities.
 One of the most popular winter thrills involves taking to the hills for sledding in Missouri.
-Sledding is a great snow day activity, but many forget that it may lead to serious injuries if one does not stay alert.
+Sledding is a great snow day activity, but many forget that it may lead to serious injuries if you get into a sledding accident.

-The attorneys at MHM are here to provide you with some important safety tips for sledding in Missouri this season and avoiding a personal injury accident.
+The personal injury attorneys at MHM are here to provide you and your kids with some important sledding safety tips to prevent sledding and snow tubing accidents this season.

-Sledding-related injuries may range from a brief injury where you are back on your feet in a few days to a catastrophic injury that may lead to years of recovery.
-Some of the most common injuries from sledding in Missouri include:
+Injuries from a sled crash may range from a brief injury where you are back on your feet in a few days to a catastrophic injury that may lead to years of recovery.
+Some of the most common injuries from adults and kids sledding in Missouri include:

 - Broken bones